 Step 1: Find the Rotate View Tool

 The Rotate View tool isn’t always easy to find.
-If your toolbox is set to the default settings, this tool is hidden behind the Hand Tool on the toolbar.
+If your toolbar is set to the default settings, this tool is hidden behind the Hand Tool on the toolbar.
 You can also get to it by pressing R on the keyboard.

 Step 2: Click and Drag